 You want both your kiddos to be sleeping through the night so they don’t interrupt the other one during sleep.
 Many parents ask me when they can move new baby in with big brother and I usually tell them to wait for it… Set baby up in a cozy corner of parents room until they are 6-12 months and have developed independent sleep skills allowing them to sleep 12 hours a night without interruption.

-Sometimes baby is sleeping like a dream, but big sister is uncooperative at bedtime and wakes multiple times a night.
+Sometimes baby is sleeping like a dream, but big sibling is uncooperative at bedtime and wakes multiple times a night.
 If this is the case, you’ll need to do some work to help them feel more independent and empowered at bedtime.
-If you feel like you’ve tried everything, I invite you to set up a free call with me and we can talk about my plan to make that shift happen with a few days of hard work.
+If you feel like you’ve tried everything, I invite you to set up a consultation with me and we can create a plan to make that shift happen quickly.

 Setting clear expectations for what healthy sleep looks like is really important for Toddlers.